Pre-Professional OT Curriculum

 OT 421 Introduction to Occupational Therapy Practice (3)

-placed on defining OT’s standards of practice and domains of concern, including an introduction to the profession’s practice framework.
-Medical terminology will be addressed.
-Diverse-background students only.
+Course does not apply to students who are COTAs.
 A minimum grade of B (84) is required for acceptance into OT professional courses.

 OT 431 Overview of Occupational Therapy Practice (3)